-The detail contained in the job description and person specification contributes important information which enables Massey to evaluate (through a job evaluation methodology) the relative size of all general staff positions.
+The detail contained in the job description and person specification contributes important information which enables Massey to evaluate (through a job evaluation methodology) the relative size of all professional staff positions.
 This in turn helps Massey to determine what salary grade or range a professional staff position fits into; this in turn influences staff remuneration decisions.

 All Massey staff are expected to skilfully perform their duties and responsibilities and achieve specific outcomes which together make up their key accountabilities.
 Individual performance objectives, which are consistent with the key accountabilities of the job description, are defined and agreed to as part of Massey’s annual Performance Review and Planning process, known as PRP.
 The job description provides a focus for discussion so that the manager and staff member have a shared understanding of the nature and scope of the position and of what is expected of the staff member.

 Through the PRP process an individual’s initial training and development needs are assessed primarily against the requirements of their job description and person specification.
 In subsequent years the focus of the PRP will be on (a) how well the individual performed their duties and responsibilities over the previous 12 months; (b) what competency gaps are deemed to exist, and (c) consideration of an individual’s career aspirations and developing a personalised plan for professional career growth and advancement (including ‘Academic Promotions’).

 A job description must be current for these important functions to be carried out effectively.